Glossary

 Usually, the word Wrapper refers to a specific supported toolkit.

-The exception is Squish for VNC which does not use Wrapper Libraries at all because the AUT is the entire device's display.
+Squish for VNC does not use Wrapper Libraries at all because the "Virtual AUT" is the entire device's display.

 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.